pradhanhitesh/neuroimaging-resources/README.md

 3. Added DTI: Preprocessing pipeline using FSL commands turned into scripts for ease

 4. Added spm12_extractlabels: Extract labels associated with XYZmm coordinates from SPM12 "Display Results" section

+5. Added HIPS-THOMAS: Workflow scripts for sequential and parallel processing
 ```